devongovett/jpg-stream/README.md

 This example uses the [concat-frames](https://github.com/devongovett/concat-frames) module to collect the output of the JPEG decoder into a single buffer.
+It also shows how to get EXIF metadata contained in the JPEG file.

 ```javascript
 var JPEGDecoder = require('jpg-stream/decoder');